alcrene/pyloric-network-simulator/_sources/README.md

 The pyloric circuit model described by Prinz at al.[^model-def] continues to be studied today, both as an instructive model of an interesting biological process[^prinz-research] and also as a case study of functional diversity in computational models.[^goncalves2022]
-The authors’ [also provide](https://biology.emory.edu/research/Prinz/database-sensors/) their C/C++ implementation of the model.
+The authors’ [also provide](https://biology.emory.edu/research/Prinz/database-sensors/) their C++ implementation of the model.

 This repository is a reimplementation of the model in pure Python, using JAX to achieve comparable execution speeds as C/C++.